okta/okta-signin-widget/README.md

 - `options`
   - `el` - CSS selector which identifies the container element that the widget attaches to.
 - `success` *(optional)* - Function that is called when the user has completed an authentication flow.
-If omitted, an empty function is used.
+If an [OpenID Connect redirect flow](#openid-connect) is used, this function can be omitted.
 - `error` *(optional)* - Function that is called when the widget has been initialized with invalid config options, or has entered a state it cannot recover from.
-If omitted, a default function is used to output warnings to the console when running in **development** mode.
+If omitted, a default function is used to output errors to the console.

 ```javascript
 signIn.renderEl(